 "But we reached the moon so it's all good, ne?"

 She raised her eyes and Sasuke had to look away—her eyes were so green and bright and hoping, always hoping, the way they always did even when she stopped waiting for him, the way they always did because there was someone else to wait for—someone important, someone kind, someone more precious than he could ever be—

 "He c-can't be, that's not—that's not true—"

 "T-That baka—" Sakura abruptly whirled around, pink hair flying behind her as she made for the door.
 She took out her black gloves, tugging them on, "Always p-pranking—I'll teach him a—a lesson he'll n-never forget—"

 "You're feeling his pain."

 "The pain of bijuu extraction—you feel it, don't you?
 What is happening to you is because of it, na?"
 Sai asked, voice ringing clear and strong with an emptiness that would never go away.
-Beside him, Sasuke bore witness to the drying tracks of his tears—and the scream he let out in silence by biting on his bottom lip until it bled.
+Beside him, Sasuke bore witness to the drying tracks on pale cheeks—and the scream he let out in silence by biting on his bottom lip.